junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to build scalable network applications.
 It is built on top of Google's V8 JavaScript engine and uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 For more information about Node.js, please visit the [Node.js website](https://nodejs.org/en/).

+### What is React.js?

+React.js is an open-source JavaScript library for building user interfaces.
+It is maintained by Facebook and a community of individual developers and companies.
+React.js allows developers to create reusable UI components that can be used across different applications.

+For more information about React.js, please visit the [React.js website](https://reactjs.org/).

 ## Getting Started